theantichris/maze-explorer/README.md

 # maze-explorer

-A maze game using a graph data structure written in Python.
+A maze game using a undirected graph data structure written in Python.